JesseBerkhof/summon/src/Boilerplate/README.md

 # Let's get started!

-This package has been summoned by Wraith.
+This package has been summoned by Summon.